danialgoodwin/dev/cheat-sheets/software-design-patterns-cheat-sheet.md

-# Code Design Pattern Cheat Sheet #
+# Software Design Pattern Cheat Sheet

 TLDR:
 - Code Design Patterns 101 Summary: Add an interface between things that may change.
 Create an abstraction to re-use or change functionality.